The matrix weighted real-analytic double fibration transforms: Applications

 \subsection{Acknowledgments}

 The work of H.C. was supported by the Grant-in-Aid for Scientific Research No.23K03186 of the Japan Society of Promotion of Science.
 The work of S.R.J. and J.R. was supported by the Research Council of Finland through the Flagship of Advanced Mathematics for Sensing, Imaging and Modelling (decision number 359183) and Jenny and Antti Wihuri Foundation.
 In addition, J.R. was supported by Emil Aaltonen Foundation and Fulbright Finland Foundation (ASLA-Fulbright Research Grant for Junior Scholars 2024--2025).
+We thank an anonymous referee for many helpful comments that improved the final manuscript.